 Here we are referring to the tipis well-known as the homes of the Native Americans.
 You have likely seen them on movies and TV shows, and wondered how they did not freeze in the winter or sweat to death in the summer.
 The beauty of the simplicity of tipis is that the construction is actually more weather proof than one can imagine.
 They are quite cool in the summer and warm in the winter with the ability to have a fire inside.
 Tipis also keep its occupants dry.

 If you miss your childhood tree house, or you simply never had one but desperately wanted to, you are in luck.
 You can go glamping in one.
 You can relive the fun times or make new memories with your family.
 Either way, no one outgrows a tree house.

 Are you a history buff?
 Have you ever wanted to know what it was like for the pioneers traveling along the Oregon Trail, minus the dysentary?
 Now you can…well, sort of.
 You can hang out in a covered wagon, anyway.
 If you choose to rough it, you can experience the full thing.
 However, you can also choose a covered wagon with more comfort.
 The level is up to you.

 Cabins and Cottages

 These may be the most familiar to most people as most people have seen them on a movie or television and many have had the chance to check them out in person.
-They can come as simplistic as a fire place and a water pump, or you can get one that is a fully functioning building with running water and electricity.
+They can come as simplistic as a fire place, a camping generator, and a water pump, or you can get one that is a fully functioning building with running water and electricity.
 You can also get them very small or large enough for a big family.
 This all depends on your preferences and your budget.

 You will also find other accommodations that include boats and floating homes, hobbit holes, tiny houses, caravans, air streams, beach houses, private islands, and more.
 You might have a hard time deciding which to choose.